Justin Sellers: Oakland Athletics

-Sellers was drafted by the Oakland Athletics in the 6th round of the 2005 MLB Draft out of high school.
-He played with the Vancouver Canadians in 2005 and the Kane County Cougars in 2006.
-He then split 2007 between the Stockton Ports and Midland RockHounds.
+Sellers was drafted by the Oakland Athletics in the 6th round, with the 191st overall selection, of the 2005 MLB draft out of high school.
+He played with the Low-A Vancouver Canadians in 2005 and the Single-A Kane County Cougars in 2006.
+Sellers then split 2007 between the High-A Stockton Ports and Double-A Midland RockHounds.
 In the Hawaii Winter Baseball League, he was voted the 2007 Defensive Player of the Year.
-In 2008 at Midland, he hit .255 in 123 games.
-He was traded to the Chicago Cubs on February 2, 2009, along with Richie Robnett, for Michael Wuertz.
+In 2008 at Midland, Sellers hit .255 in 123 games.
+He was traded to the Chicago Cubs on February 2, 2009, along with Richie Robnett, in exchange for Michael Wuertz.

 Los Angeles Dodgers

-The Cubs traded him to the Los Angeles Dodgers on April 2, 2009, for future considerations.
+The Cubs traded Sellers to the Los Angeles Dodgers on April 2, 2009, in exchange for future considerations.

-In 2009, he was selected to the Southern League all-star team, while hitting .280 with the Double-A Chattanooga Lookouts.
+In 2009, Sellers was selected to the Southern League all-star team, while hitting .280 with the Double-A Chattanooga Lookouts.
 He spent most of 2010 with the Triple-A Albuquerque Isotopes, hitting .285 in 90 games.
 In 2011, with the Isotopes, he was in 89 games and hit .304 with 14 home runs.

 On August 12, 2011, he was called up to the Dodgers, replacing the injured Dee Gordon on the active roster.
 He was hitless in three at-bats as the starting shortstop against the Houston Astros in his debut that night.
 He collected his first hit the following day against Wandy Rodríguez and his first home run on the 14th against Jordan Lyles.
 He appeared in 36 games for the Dodgers, split between second base and shortstop, and hit .203.

 Sellers began 2012 as a utility infielder for the Dodgers, appearing in 19 games and hitting .205.
 However, he experienced numbness in his right leg on May 24.
 He said that he thought the injury had originally occurred when he crashed into the stands to make a catch against the Arizona Diamondbacks the week before.
 He was placed on the disabled list the following day.
-After a lengthy period, he played some rehab games with Class-A Rancho Cucamonga in early August but it was shut down after a few games due to lower back pain.
+After a lengthy period, Sellers played some rehab games with Single-A Rancho Cucamonga in early August but it was shut down after a few games due to lower back pain.
 It was determined that Sellers would need surgery on his lower back and that he would not be able to play again during the 2012 season.